robstoll/atrium/README.md

 ```
 </ex-own-compose-3>

-Another example: assert the person has children which are all adults (assuming 18 is the age of majority).
+Another example: expect the person to have children which are all adults (assuming 18 is the age of majority).

 <code-own-compose-4>